skonfig/extra/type/__nextcloud_user/man.rst

     If you do not want to modify the user password, set a password via this parameter and set the parameter `--keep-password`.

+    Note that Nextcloud will check for the security of passwords.
+The type will abort if Nextcloud refuses that password!

 quota
     The quota the Nextcloud user have to store it data.
 Defaults to `default`.
     Following values are accepted by Nextcloud: